 Salland may opt to outsource activities.
 However, Salland always remains responsible for the use of your personal data.
 Examples of outsourcing in this context would be the activities carried out by VECOZO and Vektis on behalf of healthcare insurers.

-(For example, Vecozo enables healthcare providers to submit digital claims to the appropriate healthcare insurer.
+(For example, VECOZO enables healthcare providers to submit digital claims to the appropriate healthcare insurer.
 Vektis provides the health insurance sector in general and individual healthcare insurers with statistical and actuarial information to support policy processes.)

-Eno uses your personal data for various purposes only if and insofar as that purpose requires this use.
+Salland uses your personal data for various purposes only if and insofar as that purpose requires this use.

 These purposes are: